 A: Yes, there is a substantial amount of risk of interfering with your core operation but some people are (graciously) willing to take that risk!

 If you are interested in joining the Beta Tester group, here are the requirements:

-- After each iteration of a feature, you must complete a full survey with issues you had, included screenshots or video for the product team to review
+- After each iteration of a feature, you must complete a full survey with issues you had, including screenshots or video for the product team to review.

 If you'd like to be part of the Beta Testing group, then please "vote" on this Canny to be notified of new beta opportunities: https://commentsold.canny.io/bugs/p/beta-tester-list